Media Technology Services

 Wayne Daley, Media Technology Services 617-552-4355

-Four weeks notice is preferred for video conferences that will require one of the dedicated Video Conferencing rooms.
-This advance notice allows for scheduling and time to conduct for test calls prior to the actual video conference.
+Four weeks notice is preferred for both traditional videoconferences and collaborative web conferences.
+This advance notice allows for scheduling and time to conduct test calls prior to the actual video conference.
 Information Technology Services will work hard to accommodate all requests for video conferencing services.

 Requests for additional services for the video conference (catering, etc.), are the responsibility of the person or group requesting the service.
 Video Conference clients are responsible for providing a site coordinator to be present at the video conference to oversee registration, official greetings, and other administrative details.

 - Can I video conference with more than one location?

 - How do I schedule a video conference?

 - What type of things can I use video conferencing for and what does it provide?

 - Can students use video conferencing?

 - Will BC's video conference units work with the other site’s video conference unit?

 - Do I need to do a test call before the actual video conference?